jhill0/sevr-tutorial/docs/1_introduction.md

 ---

-In this tutorial we'll walk through how to setup a simple blog using the Ichabod CMS Framework.
+In this tutorial we'll walk through how to setup a simple blog using the Sevr CMS Framework.
 We will begin with installation and end with a fully functioning blog.
 The blog will be responsible for managing four sets of data: users, posts, tags, and media.
 An authentication strategy will be applied to a RESTful interface to manage the blog data.